-Before the 21-year-old Malaysian was the number one contender to the most prestigious belt in Asian martial arts competition, he was a constant victim of childhood bullying.
-Not only did he suffer physical confrontations, he had to endure constant psychological torment, as well.
+However, before the passionate soul even had the opportunity to vie for a martial arts world title, he suffered from obesity, and was constant victim of childhood bullying.
+Not only did he endure physical confrontations, but he frequently experienced psychological torment, as well.

-When Thani was eight-years-old, his father relocated the family to a one-bedroom apartment in Sentul, a crime-ridden area of Kuala Lumpur.
+When Thani was 8 years old, his father relocated the family to a one-bedroom apartment in Sentul, a crime-ridden area of Kuala Lumpur.
 Racism and classism was also rife in the neighborhood, and that affected the young Malaysian.

 “People looked at you differently if you were from the higher or lower class, if you were a rich or a poor boy, if you have dark or light skin, and all of that stuff.
 Where I come from, it is a lower-class area, so I got bullied a lot,” he says.